Discover Petroglyphs at El Hippie and La Canoa Falls

 Be aware, these are slippery rocks, so you need to be careful when walking around on them.
 Also, never go in the rivers during a rain (flash floods happen a lot ) or even a day or two after a rain, since the current can be too strong to be safe.
 People have been hurt/killed while playing in this river, jumping from the rocks and climbing around the rivers.
 Respect nature and be safe.
 And don’t litter.

 Driving directions from the Fajardo area: Route 53 to Route 31 west (exit #22 for Rio Blanco).
 Follow Route 31 to Route 191.
 At KM28 on Route 191, you will come to a large concrete bridge.
-Cross the bridge and then make the first right on the road there (there was a sign for Yudelmi, but we don’t know if that will always be there).
+Cross the bridge and then make the first right on the road there (there was signs for Casa Picaflores and Monatana Explorer, but we don’t know if that will always be there).
 The road is really narrow — go slowly and honk the horn around the corners.
-Take this road a bit, when you cross a small bridge, turn to the right and take this road up until the end, where you will need to find parking- either in a lot (if available) or roadside without blocking the route.
-To get to the El Hippie pool, you will need to go down into the river somewhere down river (I don’t know where…you will have to look for a path) and then climb up river.
+Take this road a bit, when you cross a small bridge, turn to the right (Montana Explorer and Casa Picaflores had their signs on this corner too) and take this road up until the end, where you will need to find parking- either in a lot (if available) or roadside without blocking the route.
+To get to the El Hippie pool, you will need to go down to the river on a slippery path at the end of the road.